Chelation therapy for autism: Monitoring, risks, and side effects

 Chelation therapy can also remove essential minerals, such as zinc, stored in body tissues.
 As a result, dietary supplements are often administered concurrently to compensate for these losses.

 Chelating agents are associated with various side effects, including skin rashes and potential impacts on liver function.
 Ongoing medical supervision is generally recommended, including regular blood tests to monitor mineral levels.
 According to Mauk, approximately 10% of children treated with dimercaptosuccinic acid (DMSA), considered one of the safer chelators, experience gastrointestinal issues and elevated liver enzymes.
-Rossignol has stated that studies on chelation in children with autism spectrum disorder (ASD) suggest that, when properly administered, adverse effects are rare, idiosyncratic, and reversible.
+Rossignol has stated that studies on chelation in autistic children suggest that, when properly administered, adverse effects are rare, idiosyncratic, and reversible.
 In 2010, Rossignol was sued for allegedly prescribing medically unnecessary and unjustified chelation treatments.

 Davisa et al. identified several side effects associated with the administration of chemical chelation agents, including fever, vomiting, diarrhea, loss of appetite, hypertension or hypotension, hemorrhoids, metallic taste, cardiac arrhythmias, and hypocalcemia.
 Hypocalcemia is considered the most serious of these effects, as it can result in fatal cardiac arrest.